Home | Old Testament Studies | Table of Contents | Previous Section | Next Section |

 3. Pseudo-Epiphanius, in Lives of the Prophets, says that Habakkuk is from the tribe of Simeon.
 He fled Nebuchadnezzar II's advance in 586 B.C. and returned after the fall of the city.
 He died two years before his return from exile.
 However, this source is late and unreliable.

 4. Habakkuk 2 seems to prophesy the fall of Babylon to Persia.
-The fall of Babylon was in 539 B.C. and the decree of Cyrus II to allow the Jewish exiles to return to Palestine was in 538 B.C.
+The fall of the city of Babylon was in 539 B.C. and the decree of Cyrus II to allow the Jewish exiles to return to Palestine was in 538 B.C.

 5. Habakkuk 3 has no specific historical setting but is a psalm of praise for YHWH's deliverance.